Adegbenga1/Kickstarter_Challenge/README.md

 The most successful ranges are Less than 1000,$1000 - $4999 ,$5000 - $9999 and $10000 - $14999

 # What are two conclusions you can draw about the Outcomes based on Launch Date?
--	 Launching will be more successful between MAy and August .
+-	 Launching will be more successful between May and August .
 However, the month of May shows more shows significant potential succes for launch dates

 # What can you conclude about the Outcomes based on Goals?